 Short answer

-The safest version is a consistent chain: storefront, legal company name, proforma invoice, and bank beneficiary all line up or are clearly explained in writing.
+A cleaner evidence chain is one where the storefront, legal company name, proforma invoice, and bank beneficiary line up or are clearly explained in writing.

 When this matters